 We felt we were trapped because I could not look for a job.
-I did know some English, but my wife could only understand a bit.
+I knew some English, but my wife could understand very little.
 We were pretty much on our own even though we stayed in the same apartment.
-The atmosphere was not great at all when everyone was stressed.
-My wife always cried because of the suffering.
+Everyone was stressed.
+My wife cried often because of the suffering.

-A neighbour finally referred me to a facilitator of an Eritrean/Ethiopian Parent-Child Program, who referred me to get support for basic settlement documents such as healthcare, resident card, bank account, social insurance number, etc. Owing to the sponsorship, we could not apply for social assistance.
-The support workers also connected me to community ESL classes, ASSIST Community Services Centre and Edmonton Mennonite Centre for Newcomers for working up a resume and sharpening the interview skills.
+A neighbour finally referred me to a facilitator of an Eritrean/Ethiopian Parent-Child Program, who referred me to get support for basic settlement documents such as healthcare, resident card, bank account, social insurance number, etc. The support workers also connected me to community ESL classes, ASSIST Community Services Centre and Edmonton Mennonite Centre for Newcomers for working up a resume and sharpening the interview skills.
+Because of the sponsorship, we could not apply for social assistance.
 After 8 months of job search, I finally landed a position in a meat factory and we cried out for joy.
 We definitely needed to move out of my brother’s apartment as the relationship was falling apart.

 With the help of the facilitators contacts, we got help to rent a cheaper than market price apartment.
-Along with the kind landlord and the Emergency Funds from Multicultural Family Resource Society by private donations, we could pay for the first couple months of rent, and we were also connected to the Food Bank.
+Along with the kind landlord and the Emergency Fund from Multicultural Family Resource Society, we could pay for the first couple months of rent.

 We had no furniture but the facilitator connected us to others who found some kind people who donated airbeds for our children.
-We were also very lucky because our neighbour moved out to Fort McMurray and donated many of his furniture to us.
 We also got help to apply for the Child Tax Benefit.
-Meanwhile my wife and kid had been attending the parent/child program and she learned practical things shared by others and felt supported emotionally.
-My wife and children also participated in ESL classes for women with young children.
-The program activities and toys had made our children very happy.
+Meanwhile my wife and child had been attending the parent/child program and she learned practical things shared by others.
+She felt supported emotionally and started to participate in ESL classes for women with young children.
+The program activities and toys made our child very happy.
 They finally had a chance to positively interact with others.
 Things were getting much better than we were hoping for.